1: Disable the GPS

 3: Adjust Haptic Feedback

 Whenever you receive alerts or notifications, your Apple Watch’s Taptic Engine creates the vibration you feel.
-We must remember that this consumes power, and if you have hundreds of alerts coming in every day, you may want to lower the haptic’s strength.
-For this open your watch > setting > sounds and haptics > adjust the strength of the haptic feedback.
-An additional tip, you should reconsider what apps are allowed to send you notifications.
+Since this consumes power, if you have hundreds of alerts coming in every day, you may want to lower the haptic’s strength.
+To do this: open your watch > setting > sounds and haptics > adjust the strength of the haptic feedback.
+An additional tip, you could choose which apps are allowed to send you notifications.

-The last way to save battery on your Apple Watch is to set a darker watch face.
-This can help reduce battery since the OLED display technology in every Apple Watch, it can turn off individual pixels, so every time there’s a black screen your watch is, in fact, saving power.
+The last way to save battery on your Apple Watch is to set a dark watch face.
+This can help reduce battery since the OLED display technology included in every Apple Watch can turn off individual pixels, so every time the screen goes dark your Apple Watch will be saving juice.